Essential Skills for New Managers (April 2017)

 Essential Skills for New Managers will give you both: the tools and confidence to lead and grow a staff of high-performing journalists.

-- How to establish your credibility as a leader, even if you are new in your role
+- Establish your credibility as a leader, even if you are new in your role

-- How to provide feedback and coaching that will improve quality and motivation
+- Provide feedback and coaching that will improve quality and motivation

-- How to plan and carry out difficult conversations that help you and your staff work more effectively
+- Plan and carry out difficult conversations that get results

-- How to use your time to more effectively carry out your responsibilities
+- Use your time to more effectively carry out your responsibilities

-- How to build effective relationships with your staff, your peers and your boss
+- Build effective relationships with your staff, your peers and your boss

-- How to manage people who were once your peers, friends or bosses
+- Manage people who were once your peers, friends or bosses

-- How to focus your staff’s work every day on the audiences you’re trying to reach
+- Focus your staff’s work every day on the audiences you’re trying to reach

 Special pricing is available for this seminar